-11. Independent accounting auditor

-- (1) USS uses an independent accounting auditor to ensure that financial reports are reliable and fulfill other obligations to shareholders and other investors and to ensure that financial reports have been properly audited. - (2) The Board of Corporate Auditors monitors and evaluates the performance of the independent accounting auditor by exchanging opinions with this auditor, confirming the status of audits, checking audit reports and performing other activities.
-Corporate auditors also confirm the independence and professional skills of the independent accounting auditor. - (3) USS uses the following activities to ensure the effectiveness of audits performed by the independent accounting auditor.
+- 11. Independent accounting auditor - (1) USS uses an independent accounting auditor to ensure that financial reports are reliable and fulfill other obligations to shareholders and other investors and to ensure that financial reports have been properly audited. - (2) The Board of Corporate Auditors monitors and evaluates the performance of the independent accounting auditor by exchanging opinions with this auditor, confirming the status of audits, checking audit reports and performing other activities.
+Corporate auditors also confirm the independence and professional skills of the independent accounting auditor.

-- a.
+- (3) USS uses the following activities to ensure the effectiveness of audits performed by the independent accounting auditor. - a.
 Based on prior discussions with the independent accounting auditor, a schedule is created that provides sufficient time for the audit. - b.
 If requested by the independent accounting auditor, the company president, directors in charge of business operations and other senior executives will hold meetings with this auditor. - c.
 Accounting audits, quarterly review reports and other activities are used for communications between the external accounting auditor and the corporate auditors.
 Furthermore, the corporate auditors exchange information with the external accounting auditor and outside directors at any time as needed in order to facilitate interaction between the independent accounting auditor and the outside directors.
 At any time, the independent accounting auditor can exchange required information with internal auditors and confirm how business operations are being performed.
 This provides a method for the independent accounting auditor to receive information that is needed. - d.
 If the independent accounting auditor discovers something that is improper and asks for the necessary response, or if there is a flaw or other problem, the company president orders an examination and corrective actions that are conducted primarily by directors in charge of business operations.
 The results of these activities are reported to the independent accounting auditor. - 12.
-Independent Directors and Corporate Auditors Conference and Nominations and Remuneration Committee - (1) The Independent Directors and Corporate Auditors Conference, which consists of the independent directors and corporate auditors, is held on a regular basis.
-This conference reflects the recognition by USS of the importance of the exchange of information and perspectives by these individuals from an independent and objective standpoint.
-As needed, the members of this conference ask other directors and corporate directors as well as other USS Group executives to attend a meeting to provide a required explanation or for some other purpose.
-Activities of the conference may also include requests for meetings with the company president or other executives and for other actions. - (2) The Nominations and Remuneration Committee is an advisory body for the Board of Directors that examines the suitability of the following proposals to be submitted to the directors and gives the directors a report on this examination. - a.
+Information exchange among independent officers and Nominations and Remuneration Committee - (1) USS recognizes the importance of independent officers exchanging information and sharing their views from an independent and objective standpoint, and will take measures such as establishing the opinion exchange meeting consisting of independent directors and the representative directors. - (2) The Nominations and Remuneration Committee is an advisory body for the Board of Directors that examines the suitability of the following proposals to be submitted to the directors and gives the directors a report on this examination. - a.
 Selection of director candidates and selection of executive officers - b.
 Policy for remuneration of directors and corporate auditors - c.
 Selection and termination of representative directors and the senior directors - d.
 Termination of directors and executive officers - e.
 Succession plan for directors